Why AZ-104 Is Still the Cloud Certification to Pass in 2026

 Conclusion

 The exam requires both theoretical knowledge and practical experience.
-You cannot pass by memorizing facts alone; you need hands-on time with Azure services.
+You cannot pass by memorizing facts alone; you need hands-on time with Azure services, including reading a Bicep file and configuring NSGs, RBAC, and storage redundancy.

-Follow the 10-week study plan, complete the recommended labs, and practice with scenario-based questions.
-With dedication and hands-on experience, you'll join the ranks of certified Azure Administrators.
+Follow the 10-week study plan, complete the recommended labs, and drill scenario-based questions against the current April 2026 blueprint.
+With consistent hands-on practice you'll join the ranks of certified Azure Administrators.